-- (i) provide access to the mineral property to allow the customer the right to explore and assess a mineral property during an option period; and - (ii) transfer the title to the mineral property after all of the option/sale terms have been completed.
+(i) provide access to the mineral property to allow the customer the right to explore and assess a mineral property during an option period; and

+(ii) transfer the title to the mineral property after all of the option/sale terms have been completed.

-As a result of the challenges of estimating future payments, Globex believes that it is appropriate to recognize option revenues as received for most of the contracts or when the option payments are due when collection is reasonably assured.
+As a result of the challenges of estimating future payments, Globex believes that it is appropriate to recognize option revenues as received for most of the contracts or when collection is reasonably assured.
 As a result of the limited number of contracts in place on an ongoing basis, Globex applies the five step model at the individual contract level.